Scripture: Luke 6:39-42

 39 He also told them a parable: "Can a blind man lead a blind man?
 Will they not both fall into a pit?
 40 A disciple is not above his teacher, but every one when he is fully taught will be like his teacher.
 41 Why do you see the speck that is in your brother's eye, but do not notice the log that is in your own eye?
 42 Or how can you say to your brother, `Brother, let me take out the speck that is in your eye,' when you yourself do not see the log that is in your own eye?
 You hypocrite, first take the log out of your own eye, and then you will see clearly to take out the speck that is in your brother's eye.

-Meditation: Are you clear-sighted, especially in your perception of sin and the need for Godís grace?
+Meditation: Are you clear-sighted, especially in your perception of sin and the need for each of one of us to see ourselves correctly as God sees us - with our faults,weaknesses, and strengths?
 Jesus' two parables about poor vision allude to the proverb: Without vision the people perish!
-(Proverbs 29:18) What does the illustration of a blind guide and a bad eye (the log in the eye) say to us?
-A bad eye left untreated and a blind guide can cause a lot of trouble that will only end in sure disaster!
-We can only teach others what we have been taught ourselves.
-And how can we help others overcome their faults if we are blinded by our own faults?
-We are all in need of a physician who can give us vision, insight, and clarity for overcoming the blindspots of sin and ignorance in our own lives.
+(Proverbs 29:18) What can we learn from the illustration of a blind guide and a bad eye (the log in the eye)?
+A bad eye left untreated and a blind guide can cause a lot of trouble that will only end in misery and disaster for us!
+We can only help and teach others what we have learned and received from wise teachers and guides.
+And how can we help others overcome their faults if we are blinded by our own faults and misperceptions?
+We are all in need of a physician who can help us overcome the blind spots and failing of own sins, weaknesses, and ignorance.

 Jesus states a heavenly principle we can stake our lives on: what you give to others (and how you treat others) will return to you (Mark 4:24).
 The Lord knows our faults and he sees all, even the imperfections and sins of the heart which we cannot recognize in ourselves.
 Like a gentle father and a skillful doctor he patiently draws us to his seat of mercy and removes the cancer of sin which inhabits our hearts.
 Do you trust in God's mercy and grace?
 Ask the Lord to flood your heart with his loving-kindness and mercy that you may only have room for charity, forbearance, and kindness towards your neighbor.